buggyrace/buggy-race-server/DEVELOPMENT.md

 descriptions which are from `config.py` within the application.
 For example, see the page [about the server settings](https://www.buggyrace.net/docs/customising/server.html).

-Go to `/admin/config-docs-helper` in any current install of the server to get the markdown for the config settings (including their default values) and copy-and-paste the section that's changed into relevant section of the page.
+Go to `/admin/config-docs-helper` in any current install of the server that has `_IS_DOCS_HELPER_PAGE_ENABLED` set to `1` (i.e., is set to be truthy).
+That gives you the markdown for the config settings section (including their default values) ready to be copy-and-pasteed into the relevant part of the page.
+This takes a bit of time because you really do need to do it page-by-page unless you're sure you know which specific page has changed (e.g., if you've just added one new config setting).
+But it's a whole lot better than doing it without the copy-and-paste!

-Note that some pages — specifcally the `auth` and `social` setting groups — don't use the verbatim text (you'll see if you look inside them).
+Note that some pages — specifcally the `auth` and `links` setting groups — don't use the verbatim text (you'll see if you look inside them).